Home > Routing by tag for proactive chats: Configuration

 All the tags that you have configured for your agents are available in the “Advanced Settings” section of each one of your proactive chat rules.
-To get there, you need to edit the respective proactive chat rule and then click on “View Advanced Settings” (2.1):
+To get there, you need to edit the respective proactive chat rule and then click on “Enable special assignment settings” (2.1):

 Now that the tag is in place for this proactive rule, these proactive chats will be assigned to agents with the matching tag.
 If you have assigned multiple tags to a proactive rule, the chat will be assigned to the agent with the most matching tags (assigned by match count).
 If there are multiple agents available with the same number of matching tags then the chat will be assigned to the least busy or randomly to one of them if they are all equally busy handling chats.
 You can read a few separate scenarios here.